 The IRB may charge fees for serving as the single IRB of Record (sIRB) for federally funded, multi-site studies for any grant proposals submitted to the NIH after January 2018.
 The NIH policy states that the IRB of Record should bill for additional administrative fees for external site reviews as direct costs.

-- Continuing Review (per relying site with study activity during the last approval period): $600
+Continuing Review (per relying site with study activity during the last approval period)

-- Modification (fee per affected relying site) excluding administrative and/or minor revisions: $300
+Modification (fee per affected relying site) excluding administrative and/or minor revisions

 Other Important Information

-The information needed by the IRB to complete the billing should be included in the HS-ERA application section regarding Industry Sponsored protocols; this section will require you to include an internal financial contact (business administrator) and fund number or budget code.
+The information needed by the IRB to complete the billing should be included in the HS-ERA application on the Sponsor Page.
+An internal financial contact should be listed under Business Administrator.
+Please add the appropriate fund number or budget codes on this page.
 This information should be included at the initial submission, whether the contract is pending or not.
-The application should also be updated when the contract is complete, that is, changed from pending to finalized.
+The application should also be updated when the contract is complete, or when any other changes are made (e.g., new funding added).

-As of January 4, 2016, the IRB started invoicing and journaling these fees from your departmental research accounts.
+- Beginning in 2016, the IRB started invoicing and journaling IRB fees from your departmental research accounts.
 The billing for IRB fees should be part of your routine invoicing to your funding sponsor.
 In addition, the IRB will begin requesting follow-up from either the department Business Administrator or Study personnel if the IRB fees remain unpaid.